byjg/php-phpthread/README.md

 This implementation is a limited version of Promises.
 The Current implemented methods:

-- `$->then` - Execute a callback when the promise is resolved or rejected
+- `$->then` - Execute a callback when the promise is resolved
 - `$->catch` - Execute a callback when the promise is rejected
+- `$->finally` - Execute a callback when the promise is resolved or rejected
 - `Promise::resolve` - Resolve a promise
 - `Promise::reject` - Reject a promise
 - `Promise::all` - Wait for all promises to be resolved